learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 It extends a PHP7 base image, installs some system dependencies including composer and the standard PHP extensions required by Laravel.
 It then copies the application files to a working directory and installs the application's dependencies via composer.
 It also runs a couple of `artisan` commands,  last of which serves the application using the built-in PHP web server.
 In the end, it exposes port `8181` to the host machine.

+> Remember that the `artisan serve` command should never be used in a production environment.
+I explain how to serve the application through Nginx (instead of the PHP's built-in server) further below.

 To build the local Docker image:

 ```bash